Football Betting Sites

 Major Football and horse racing offer the highest maximum payout limits from all the online bookmakers discussed on onlinebetting.org.uk however these limits vary massively between bookies so check in advance.

 This is an important consideration especially for football multiples and accumulators.
 Accumulators with lots of selections can start to reach very high odds and even a few quid staked could take you over maximum payout limits so always check before placing these types of bets.
-For example William Hill offer up to £2 million on major football whereas at the lower end Vernons cap their winnings at £50k.
-Even some of the big bookies don’t offer as high a payout as you may expect, Vernons for example offer up to £50k on major football.
+For example William Hill offer up to £2 million on major football whereas at the lower end some cap their winnings at £50k, or less.
+Even some of the big bookies don’t offer as high a payout as you may expect, for more see our maximum payouts by sport table.

 Payout limits on more obscure leagues and matches tend to be lower and are often classed as second grade football.
 If you are placing an accumulator on the Ethiopian league check your maximum payout limits in advance.